saffre-rumma/www/stories/jobs/seniordev.rst

 **Work description**

-- You work independently at home using your own hardware.
+- You work at home using your own hardware.

-- You communicate with the other core developers and synchonize their work.
-You respond to their questions within 12 hours on workdays.

-- You actively ask for help when needed.

 - You don't have any direct customer contact.
+- You learn independently and ask for help when needed.

 **Your responsibilities**

-- You know and understand every part of Lino.
+- You communicate with the other team members on Slack, Hangouts or other platforms.

+- You monitor and triage the tickets in our issue tracking system.

+- You manage the developer team, help the other members to pick a task that suits them.

+- You respond to questions of other team members within hours on workdays.

 - You monitor the build reports on Travis and fix issues.
-- You review pull requests and ensure their quality.
+- You review pull requests and commits of contributors and ensure their quality.
-- You make Lino installable using pip.
 - You add new test cases to increase coverage.
+- You know and understand every part of Lino.
+- You constantly review the Lino book and make changes where needed.

 **Requirements**

 - You have contributed to other open-source projects.

-  You are able to publish your source code on a public code repository like `GitHub <https://github.com/>`_
+- You are able to publish your source code on a public code repository like `GitHub <https://github.com/>`_

 - You are familiar with `Python <https://www.python.org/>`__ `Django